Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: The Sub-Game Perfect Nash Equilibrium

-In this subsection, we characterize the division of EUs between ISPs in the equilibrium, i.e. $n_N$ and $n_{NoN}$, using the knowledge of the strategies chosen by the ISPs and the CP in Stages 1, 2, and 3.
-To do so, we characterize the location of the EU that is indifferent between joining either of the ISPs, $x_n$.
-Thus, EUs located at $[0,x_n)$ join the neutral ISP, and those located at $(x_n,1]$ joins the non-neutral ISP.
-The EU located at $x_n\in[0,1]$ is indifferent between connecting to the neutral and non-neutral ISP (Recall that we assumed full market coverage by ISPs) if:
+We characterize the division of EUs between ISPs i.e. $n_N$ and $n_{NoN}$, using the knowledge of the choices of the ISPs and the CP in Stages 1, 2 and 3.
+From \eqref{equation:CP_2}, the location of the EU that is indifferent between joining either of the ISPs, $x_n$, is: